Last Updated on

-Today the itinerary is: Marpha – Tukuche – Sauru – Kokhethani – Kalopani.
-Despite many guide books advise finishing the Annapurna trek in Jomsom, I can definitely say that this is one of my favourite trekking days and I don’t recommend skipping it.
-Once I thought I’ve seen enough of the mountain landscapes during 2 weeks, here comes the river valley surrounded by green hills.
+Today the itinerary is Marpha – Tukuche – Sauru – Kokhethani – Kalopani.
+Despite many guide books advise finishing the Annapurna trek in Jomsom, I can definitely say that this is one of my favorite trekking days and I don’t recommend skipping it.
+Once I thought I’ve seen enough of the mountain landscapes for 2 weeks, here comes the river valley surrounded by green hills.
 This part looks like a fairy tale.
 It is so not popular that in some of the villages people were surprised to see the tourists there.
-I’ve met only 4 other trekkers during the whole day.
+I’ve met only 4 other trekkers for the whole day.

 It takes two hours to reach from Marpha to Tukuche.
 To visit Tukuche you need to cross the river.
 The current was too strong after the monsoon season, thus I continued trek on the left side to further villages.

 The road to Sauru is one of the most complex, because there is no road, but basically stones.
 There are a few symbolical “bridges” made from branches by the villagers.
 There is also a steep climb of the hill and then descend from it.
 From Sauru to Kokhethani there is a path that almost always goes near the river.
 You will cross several meadows with horses and sheep on the way.
 It’s a one hour trek.
 Before entering Kokhethani you can cross the bridge if you wish to take a jeep/bus.
 Next possibility to do so will be in Kalopani.